Sports medicine researcher studies impact of lockouts, warns NBA of injuries

 This year, following the rapid transition to training camp and preseason practices from the NFL lockout, ten Achilles tendon injuries occurred over the first 12 days of training camp.
 Two additional injuries occurred in the subsequent 17 days, which included the first two weeks of preseason competition.

-Dr. Timothy Hewett discusses his research on sports lockouts and injuries.
-Credit: Courtesy: The Ohio State University Medical Center"Extrapolate what we've seen in the NFL, and I could see in the NBA in the range of 2, 3, 4 times higher rates of injury," said Timothy Hewett, PhD, Director of Research at The Ohio State University Medical Center's sports medicine department.
+"Extrapolate what we've seen in the NFL, and I could see in the NBA in the range of 2, 3, 4 times higher rates of injury," said Timothy Hewett, PhD, Director of Research at The Ohio State University Medical Center's sports medicine department.
 "This could be a historic event, where we start to think, 'Is there a potential for really putting players at risk by these legal wranglings?'"